fxhash/fxhash-package/packages/fxhash-cli/README.md

 `--portStudio` The port fxlens is served on.
 Default: `3300`
 `--portProject` The port the project is served on.
 Default: `3301`
 `--srcPath` The path to the source of the project.
 This is just relevant for ejected projects that actually have a nested structure.
 Default: `/src`

 ### `$ fxhash update [options]`

+> Note not fully working yet

 Will update the whole fxhash environment.
 It will download the latest version of fxlens and the fxhash-snippet.
 Optionally you can inject the latest snippet into your html file.